Menditect/documentation/docs/datavariation-item.md

 Data Variation Item or variant refers to an attribute that can be varied when executing a [Test Suite](test-suite).
 Data Variation Items are always part of [Data Variation](datavariation).
-The value of a Data Variation Item is defined either in an the value of an attribute or in an [Assert on attribute value](Assert/assert-attribute-value).
+The value of a Data Variation Item is defined either in an the value of an attribute or in an [Assert on attribute](Assert/assert-attribute).

 ## Properties
 | Name           | Description                                                                                                                                                                                                                                                                           |